‘Failure of Democrats and victory of Trump’

-This is apropos two back-to-back letters to the Editor titled “Failure of Democrats and victory of Trump” from this writer carried by the newspaper on Saturday and yesterday.
-There was another Black woman who burst into tears when engaged in conversation.
+This is apropos three letters to the Editor titled “Failure of Democrats and victory of Trump” from this writer carried by the newspaper on Saturday, Sunday and yesterday.

-She explained that she and her husband are retired, receiving only $900 per month in pension.
-Out of this, they pay $650 in rent, leaving them with just $350 to cover all their household needs.
+Though these sentiments gathered from primary surveys and conversations across more than 20 cities and counties in Michigan may not fully capture the feelings of people in other states, on a broader scale, issues such as a struggling economy, high unemployment rates, rising inflation, and abortion rights formed a formidable charge against the current Biden Administration.

-After the economy and jobs, the next most pressing issue for ordinary people was rising inflation.
-One man in his early 30s, White, had just arrived home from work and, appearing to be slightly intoxicated, became emotional.
-He shared that he had to sell his truck, his only source of income, because he couldn’t afford the repair and replacement costs due to skyrocketing prices for parts and labour.
+This dissatisfaction created a strong advantage for Trump, who went on to secure one of his most significant victories, while the Democrats faced one of their most humiliating defeats.
+Indeed, the poor performance of the Biden Administration, with Kamala Harris as Vice President, became one of the biggest assets for Trump’s campaign.

 Copyright Business Recorder, 2024